meitneshi/challenge-documentation/docs/mode/index.md

 ### Blacklist words
 By default there are some words the user cannot use into his code.
 You can find example into `resources/default/blacklist`.
-You can also create your own blacklist for your challenge by creating a blacklist file next to the challenge.yaml, then fill it as a csv file.
+You can also create your own blacklist for your mission by creating a blacklist file next to the challenge.yaml, then fill it as a csv file.
 It also supports regex expressions.
 Example of blacklist file:
 ```
 [^<>](<|>)[^><],(System\.exit\()(\d)*(\)),(Runtime\.getRuntime\(\)\.exit\(\d*\))